Person Found Dead After Raging Fire At Modesto Mobile Home Park

-MODESTO (CBS13) — One person has died and two others have been rushed to the hospital after a two-alarm fire at a Modesto mobile home park early Friday morning.
+MODESTO (CBS13) — One person has died and two others were rushed to the hospital after a two-alarm fire at a Modesto mobile home park early Friday morning.

 Modesto Fire says, just before 5 a.m., firefighters responded to the Sunrise Village Mobile Home Park along South Seventh Street.
 Crews quickly found that two trailers were being engulfed in flames, while two others were threatened.